Jump to full remarks

 President, Virginia Tech

-Virginia Tech is pleased to join with the National Council for Expanding American Innovation to support the United States’ continued growth as a worldwide innovation leader.
+Virginia Tech is pleased to join with the Council for Inclusive Innovation (CI2) to support the United States’ continued growth as a worldwide innovation leader.

 As a scientist and inventor, I understand the importance of innovation, invention, and patents as part of an environment that creates value though the development of new products and enterprises.